MOBILITY loves STABILITY

 As a child, I used to love drawing with compasses during the math classes.
 I would admire these tools for their ability to draw perfect circles… and starting out from these circles: beautiful flowers and mandalas… But these amazing figures came to life only if we used the compass properly.
 If we positioned its pinned central arm incorrectly, the result rather resembled a potato.
 We used to laugh at it.

-: these are the muscles that hold bones in place and provide a solid basis of #support
+Well, our #muscles, #working always in #pairs, function in a very similar way.
+The ones that are responsible for #movement are always counter-balanced by those ensuring #stabililty: these are the muscles that hold bones in place and provide a solid basis of #support to prevent injury.

 Pilates believed that: